Ben10164/CPSC-351/Unit_1.md

 * "I'm going to die early"
 * "I was the major suck up back in Catholic school"
   * He would clap chalkboard erasors
+* "Mexicans eat early"
+  * "Happy hour starts at 3"
+* Dominic...
+You know what i mean?
+  * 'i can read'
+* "Where is he now? dead"

 ## Lecture 1